 ACHIEVEMENTS

-Texas Eagle web site
+• Texas Eagle web site

 TEMPO members designed and maintain the innovative web site, www.texaseagle.com, with links to and from cities along the route.
-In addition to train travel information, this site includes information on hotels, rental cars, and numerous points of interest for cities served by the Texas Eagle, Sunset Limited, Heartland Flyer, and Missouri Mules.
+In addition to train travel information, this site includes information on hotels, rental cars, and numerous points of interest for cities served by the Texas Eagle, Sunset Limited, Heartland Flyer, and Missouri River Runner.
 Texaseagle.com became operational on May 20, 1998.

-Reasons to Ride
+• Reasons to Ride

-Texas Eagle route guide
+• Texas Eagle podcast

 MISSION STATEMENT